CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured, concise skill that effectively teaches a help-first discovery pattern for the XcodeBuildMCP CLI.
-Its main weakness is the lack of concrete usage examples—while the discovery approach is sound, at least one complete executable example (e.g., building and running an iOS app on a simulator) would significantly improve actionability.
-The workflow also lacks validation/error-handling guidance for build operations.
+Its main weakness is the lack of concrete usage examples—while the discovery-based approach is philosophically sound, at least one or two real workflow examples (e.g., building and running an iOS app on a simulator) would significantly improve actionability.
+The workflow also lacks validation/error-handling guidance for build and test operations.

 Suggestions